baixuexue123/pyagent/README.md

 # pyagent
-agent of the remote pc
+Agent of the remote host